raonsb/Credit-Risk-Prediction/README.md

 ### 📈 3.
 Exploratory Data Analysis (EDA)
 - Visualized **categorical features** with bar and pie charts.
-- Analyzed distributions of **numerical features** using histograms and boxplots.
+- Analyzed distributions of **numerical features** using histograms and bar charts.
 - Examined correlations between numerical features via a **correlation heatmap**.
 - Identified temporal trends in the **loan amount** using a line chart.